musa-509-spring-2023/assignment02/README.md

     **Discussion:**

+I used the water department parcels and filtered by their ownership, adding other pieces to fill out the main campus where there were evident gaps.
+Unfortunately this technique yields small gaps due to lots not overlapping, which is probably why my query's response is 0.
+My "campus" intersects 30 block groups, so I know it's covering an appropriate area -- I'd just need to find a way to cleanly generate that campus shape.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.

     **Structure (should be a single value):**